 Outside, Museo Vault is a multistory, concrete building with few windows.
 The structure is designed to withstand the 200-miles-per-hour wind speeds of the most powerful hurricanes.
 The art is stored at least 35 feet above sea level to prevent water damage from even the most ambitious storm surge.

-Inside, it’s a stae-of-the-art sleek storage facility that includes a viewing room that can be used for showing works, appraisals, restoration or photography and a gallery space.
+Inside, it’s a state-of-the-art sleek storage facility that includes a viewing room that can be used for showing works, appraisals, restoration or photography and a gallery space.
 An on-site crate shop allows workers to build customized crates and other storage materials; the company hired Florida native and crating expert Richard Martinez from New York’s Boxart to lend expertise.
-He is Museo Vault’s service manager and one of the company’s 11 fulltime employees.
+He is Museo Vault’s service manager and one of the company’s 11 full-time employees.

 When Museo Vault first opened, only one floor was built out with pre-fabricated units that ranged from 50 square feet to 500 square feet.
 Another floor was set aside for custom-made units, with the company leaving the other three floors to be filled in as needed.
 The building is now 80% full.
 Storage prices average about $3 per square foot per month.
 A regular self-storage facility near Midtown Miami, by comparison, charges between $1.20 and nearly $2 a square foot per month, depending on the unit’s size.